-If not already installed, the permittee shall install and maintain an identification sign at each CSO location as notification to the public that intermittent discharges of untreated sanitary wastewater occur.
+If not already installed, the permittee must install and maintain an identification sign at each CSO location as notification to the public that intermittent discharges of untreated sanitary wastewater occur.
 The sign must be located at or near the outfall and be easily readable by the public.
-The sign shall be a minimum of 12" x 18" in size with white lettering against a green background and shall contain the following information:
+The sign must be a minimum of $12" \times 18"$ in size with white lettering against a green background and must contain the following information:

-TOWN OF BAR HARBOR WET WEATHER SEWAGE DISCHARGE CSO # AND NAME
+TOWN OF BAR HARBOR WET WEATHER SEWAGE DISCHARGE CSO# AND NAME